shoaibdhk/tinkerboard_server/README.md

 I have chosen [Armbian Stretch](https://www.armbian.com/tinkerboard/) which is a very lightweight OS and a debian based linux system.
 Since I am going to use a headless server, I strongly recommend this OS.
 I always had issue with TinkerOS.
 I don't why everytime I tried to update my distro it gives me issues.
 I like its `armbian config` where you can just simply type `sudo armbian-config`and you can easily configure from the terminal.
 For more infor you can visit [Armbian Doc](https://docs.armbian.com/) to get started.

 ## Samba
 [Samba](https://www.samba.org) is a file sharing system when you are within the same wifi/network.
 You can create a network on you system.
 Installation is very easy.
 Here is the [full and easy instruction](https://tutorials.ubuntu.com/tutorial/install-and-configure-samba#0).
 Even though it is a Ubuntu link but it works since it uses debian system.
-Something I just want to add:
+I saw some videos where people says **WORKGROUP** has to be same as current Desktop's **WORKGROUP**, you don't need to do that.
+Simply add you network location with the `ip_address` Something I just want to add:
 - Start `$ sudo /etc/init.d/smbd start`
 - Stop `$ sudo /etc/init.d/smbd stop`
 - Restart `$ sudo /etc/init.d/smbd restart`